haruosuz/codon/README.md

 Forces that influence the evolution of codon bias.
 Sharp PM1, Emery LR, Zeng K.
 https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2871821/
+Forces that influence the evolution of codon bias
+- For example, C. perfringens has 10 rRNA operons and 96 tRNA genes and can replicate in only 7 min under ideal conditions (Labbe & Huang 1995).
+- To test this association with growth rate, we have used minimum generation time data for 76 of these 80 species, drawn from the compilations made by E.P.C.
+Rocha (Rocha 2004; Coutourier & Rocha 2006).

 https://www.ncbi.nlm.nih.gov/pubmed/17038449
 Mol Biol Evol.
 2007 Jan;24(1):10-2.
 Epub 2006 Oct 12.